alextselegidis/easyappointments-wordpress/README.md

 ### Translations

 This plugin uses the i18n localization system of WordPress and the translations are po & mo files located in the assets/lang directory.
-Feel free to contribute your own translations so that other users can benefit from them.
+Contributions are more than welcomed and will help other users use it in their own language.